Skip to main content

 Typhoid camp, 1924

-Camps were set up in isolated districts where Māori communities lived when infectious diseases struck.
-Infectious people were quarantined and treated there.
-This is a typhoid camp at Maungapōhatu in the Urewera in 1924.
+Camps were set up near isolated Māori communities to quarantine and treat infected people when infectious diseases struck.
+This is a typhoid camp at Maungapōhatu in Te Urewera in 1924.
 The women in white are nurses.

 Te whakamahi i tēnei tūemi